In October 2018, I flew Emirates Boeing 777-300ER featuring the carrier’s newest Business Class seats from Brussels (BRU) to Dubai (DXB).

-ICE has an extensive range of new-release and classic films, television shows, box sets and audio options to choose from.
-You can choose from up to 1,800 channels of the latest and greatest movies and must-see TV shows, on demand and in multiple languages.
+ICE has an extensive range of new-release and classic films, television shows, box sets, and audio options to choose.
+You can choose from up to 1,800 channels of the latest and greatest movies and must-see TV shows on-demand and in multiple languages.
 You can also relax to music or play a range of games.

-Emirates offers 20MB of free WiFi within the first two hours of log in across all your devices on board most of its flights.
-That’s enough data to browse your favourite social networks and send messages.
+Emirates offers 20MB of free Wi-Fi within the first two hours of log-in across all your devices onboard most of its flights.
+That’s enough data to browse your favorite social networks and send messages.

-If you like to use onboard WiFi for longer or you need more data, you can choose from one of Emirates’ data plans, with a pricing dependent on the fact whether you are a member of Emirates’ loyalty program ‘Skywards’ or not.
+If you like to use onboard Wi-Fi for longer or need more data, you can choose from one of Emirates’ data plans, with pricing dependent on whether you are a member of Emirates’ loyalty program ‘Skywards’ or not.

-#CREW: The Emirates crew on this particular flight did are wonderful job: they addressed me by name at every single occasion during the flight, presented themselves individually before take-off, thanked me in person for choosing Emirates, and explained the features of the cabin and seat to all passengers individually.
+#CREW: The Emirates crew on this particular flight did an excellent job: they addressed me by name on every single occasion during the flight, presented themselves individually before takeoff, thanked me in person for choosing Emirates, and explained the features of the cabin and seat to all passengers individually.
 They were doing all they could to make the flight as enjoyable as possible.

-there are 2 decently sized lavatories for Business Class passengers in the galley between the 2 Business Class cabins.
+there are two decently sized lavatories for Business Class passengers in the galley between the 2 Business Class cabins.
 All lavatories were kept very clean during the flight.

 Get A Big Discount On Hotels & Flights

 If you want to fly in First or Business for less or you want to book a luxury hotel, use our luxury travel concierge.
 We offer cheap premium flights along with free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, and more for the same price as the hotel’s websites.